-1. Cleaning: last summer, the model was cleaned and assessed.
-Community members, librarians, city planners, writers, artists and friends took part in the cleaning process while discussing the character, changes and futures of neighborhoods and the city as a whole.
+1. Cleaning: last summer, the model was photographed, and cleaned and assessed by community members, librarians, city planners, writers, artists and friends, while discussing the character, changes and futures of neighbourhoods and the city as a whole.

-2. Bringing the neighborhood to the neighbourhood: from January-March 2019, the model will be exhibited in the 27 SFPublic Library branches, plus Main Branch and the Public Knowledge Library at SFMOMA.
-More than 100 events focus on publicness and civic participation, in informal gatherings and moderated readings, site-specific storytelling, town hall discussions, history nights, virtual tours, neighborhood walks, bike rides, mapmaking, and more.
+2. Bringing the Neighbourhood to the Neighbourhood: from January-March 2019, the model is exhibited in the 27 SFPublic Library branches, Main Branch and the Public Knowledge Library at SFMOMA.
+More than 100 events focus on publicness and civic participation in Reading the Model (informal gatherings around the model) and Modeling the City (moderated conversations on urgent subjects)), site-specific storytelling, town hall discussions, history nights, mini-city tours, neighbourhood walks, bike rides, and mapmaking.

-3. Making Room For San Francisco aims to put the scale model on public display in its entirety, allowing for different audiences and participants to come together to imagine, perform, and participate in shaping, formulating, and speculating what living in this city could or should be.
+3. Making Room For San Francisco aims to put the scale model on public display in its entirety in autumn 2019 or early 2020, inviting different audiences and participants to come together to imagine, perform, and participate in shaping, formulating, and speculating what living in this city should be.
+Sign petition here

 David Rumsey made a composite image of the digital images of the WPA SF Model and built the database of all the pieces: large map, Luna Database, all 158 parts to the Model and the large map, and blogpost David Rumsey.